-Racism is definitely an issue in Winnipeg, Mayor Sam Katz said.
+Racism alive and well in Winnipeg, says Mayor Sam Katz

 "It's there, it's there, end of story,” said Katz.
 “First what we have to do is acknowledge it and then we have to enlighten and educate.”